Easy Stuffing Recipe

 Heat butter, onions, celery, garlic powder, salt, and fresh chopped parsley in a pan.
 You’ll want the veggies to be soft, but NOT browned.
 Remove the mixture from the heat once the onions are translucent.
 Let it cool.

 Once the bread cubes are completely cool, add them to a large mixing bowl.
 Pour the chicken broth and two whisked eggs over the top.
 Toss everything until its well coated in the broth and egg.
 The bread cubes should be soft to touch but not completely mushy.
 Next, add the butter and vegetable mixture making sure its well combined with the bread cubes.
 Add everything to the prepared baking dish.
 Gently press the stuffing into the dish so it is snug in the pan.
 Cover with foil and bake for 35-40 minutes.
-Option to remove the cover and broil the top so it gets crispy.
-Serve warm and enjoy.
+Option to remove the cover and bake for a few extra minutes to brown the top.

 If you do decide to stuff your turkey or chicken, be sure the internal temperature of the stuffing reaches 165 degrees Fahrenheit.
 Since the meat drippings will enter the stuffing you’ll need to make sure it’s fully cooked through.